 May 29, 2020

 Log systems are optimized for fast retrieval by indexing all of the data, but that performance comes at the expense of increased storage volume and CPU consumption.
-I discuss why this is and suggest some approaches for building cost effective log data management.
+I discuss why log systems require so much infrastructure and suggest some approaches for building cost effective log data management.

 Log systems like Splunk or ElasticSearch, by the standards of most data analytics systems, are easy to get data into and query.
 Compared to traditional databases or data warehouses, log systems generally require very little planning.
 This success has led to a new problem, where log systems have become the dumping ground for many use cases for which they are poorly suited.